How To Clipboard At An Event

 You might choose to clipboard because you’re not allowed to set up a table or it’s inconvenient.
 Clipboards have the advantage of flexibility, and you can combine clipboarding with tabling, allowing you to respond to foot traffic patterns and catching people in multiple locations.
 Clipboarding is also a great way to generate a high volume of constituent contacts for focused campaign handouts or CCL's Constituent Letter Forms.

 Planning a clipboarding event

 - Decide when and where you want to clipboard.
 How many locations do you want to cover and how many volunteers will you need?

 - Research the applicable laws and rules and get permission, if necessary.

-- Make copies of the Constituent Letter Form.
+- Make copies of flyers like the Senate/House Carbon Price Action Campaign or the Constituent Letter Form.

 - Make sure you have enough clipboards.
 Each volunteer should have at least three.
 This allows you to have extra clipboards for other passersby while someone is using one clipboard.
 Also, people often approach in groups.